Skip to main content

 My System Inventory Does Not Match What I Have on Hand.
 What Can I Do?

-Note: If the discrepancy occurs at the end of a storefront, first see How do I close out a storefront using the closeout guide?
+Note: If the discrepancy occurs at the end of a storefront, see Storefront Closeout: How Leaders Manage Inventory and Cash After a Shift

-If inventory is off, you can adjust your Qty at Unit to match your physical inventory:
+If inventory is off, you can adjust your Qty With Unit to match your physical inventory.

-3. Enter the adjustment amount in the Transfer/Adjust Qty column:
+3. Enter the adjustment amount in the Adjustment column:

 • Positive number → add inventory